pkourouklidis/panoptes-wiki/Core-Concepts.md

 As we can see for _Base Algorithm Executions_, we can specify the following:
 - The _Algorithm_ to be executed.
-- The features/predictions/labels that will be used as input from the _historical data_ and the _live data_. **Beware**, it is not necessary to include data from both sets.
+- The _Features_/_Predictions_/_Labels_ that will be used as input from the _historical data_ and the _live data_. **Beware**, it is not necessary to include data from both sets.
 Some _Algorithms_ might be fine to operate only on _live data_.
-We can for example calculate the accuracy/recall/f1 score that a deployed model has achieved on recent data by using as input the prediction and the labels in the _live data_.
+We can for example calculate the accuracy/recall/f1 score that a deployed model has achieved on recent data by using as input the _Prediction_ that the _Model_ outputs and the _Label_ it is trying to predict in the _live data_.
-- A mapping from the potential results of the _Algorithm Execution_ to the _Action Execution_ that should be triggered.
+- A mapping from the potential results of the _Algorithm Execution_ to the _Action Execution_ that should be triggered. **Remember**: The result of an _Algorithm Execution_ is a number in [0,n) where n is the _severity levels_ of the _Algorithm_ used.
 - Values for the parameters of the _Algorithm_ if there are any.

 Let's now also add a _HigherOrderAlgorithmExecution_ in our _Deployment_.